Revision Breast Surgery and Implant Exchange

 These issues vary in frequency, and some are quite rare.
 Because so many women undergo breast augmentation in the United States, it is common for plastic surgeons to handle breast implant complications and aesthetic concerns on a regular basis.
 If you are dissatisfied with the results of a previous breast augmentation, we encourage you to schedule a consultation at UCI Plastic Surgery to discuss the possibility of surgical revision.

-FAQ About Revision Breast Surgery in Costa Mesa
+FAQ About Revision Breast Surgery

 The following are some common questions about corrective breast augmentation at UCI Plastic Surgery.
 Please email or call our plastic surgery offices if you need additional information.